 Important Word Explanations

-• Acetylcholine: A chemical messenger that helps transmit signals between nerves and muscles.
+Acetylcholine: A chemical messenger that carries signals between nerves and muscles.

-• Organophosphates: A group of chemicals commonly used in pesticides that can interfere with nerve function.
+Organophosphates: Chemicals often used in pesticides that interfere with nerve signaling.

-• Neuromuscular Junction: The point where a nerve communicates with a muscle to produce movement.
+Neuromuscular Junction: The connection point where a nerve activates a muscle.

 ~END~